Yuan Jiajun

-Yuan Jiajun (袁家军; born 27 September 1962) is a Chinese aerospace engineer and politician who is serving as Communist Party Secretary of Chongqing and a member of the Politburo of the Chinese Communist Party.
-Before his political career, Yuan was best known for his role as chief of the Shenzhou program, which carried the first Chinese man into space.
+Yuan Jiajun (袁家军; born 27 September 1962) is a Chinese aerospace engineer and politician who is currently serving as the Party Secretary of Chongqing and a member of the Politburo of the Chinese Communist Party.

-Life and career
+Before his political career, Yuan was best known for his role as chief designer of the Shenzhou spacecraft, which carries Chinese taikonauts into space.
+He also served as the governor of Zhejiang from 2017 to 2020 and the Party Secretary of Zhejiang from 2020 to 2022.

+Early life and education

 Yuan was born in Tonghua, Jilin.
 In September 1980, Yuan graduated from Beijing Institute of Aeronautics and Astronautics, majoring in aircraft design and applied mechanics.
 In July 1984 he joined the Ministry of Aerospace Industry.
 After graduation, he worked as a graduate research student.
+He studied abroad at the German Aerospace Center.

+Aerospace career

-He studied abroad at the German Aerospace Center, returning to China in August 1990 to work for the "501 office".
+Yuan returned to China in August 1990 to work for the "501 office".
 He ascended the ranks of the ministry steadily, taking on increasingly senior administrative roles.
-In April 2000, he was named commander of the Shenzhou manned spaceflight program.
+In April 2000, he was named commander of the Shenzhou crewed spaceflight program.
+During his command, Shenzhou spaceships were launched successfully.
+Until 2003, he headed the Shenzhou projects 2 to 5.
 Thereafter he gained a doctorate from his alma mater, now renamed Beihang University.
+Yuan became vice-president of the China Aerospace Science and Technology Corporation in November 2007, and became involved in the Lunar Mission and the joint Chinese-Russian mission to explore Mars.
+Yuan has received numerous awards for his work in the Chinese Space Program.